ollama/ollama/docs/api.md

 POST /api/push
 ```

-Upload a model to a model registry.
+Upload a model to a model library.
 Requires registering for ollama.ai and adding a public key first.

 ### Parameters

 - `name`: name of the model to push in the form of `<namespace>/<model>:<tag>`
-- `insecure`: (optional) allow insecure connections to the registry.
-Only use this if you are pushing to your registry during development.
+- `insecure`: (optional) allow insecure connections to the library.
+Only use this if you are pushing to your library during development.

 ### Request